CharlotOS/Softwares/Cryptinox/README_CRYPTINOX.md

 ## ❗ **Important Things to Remember!**
 ⚠️ **Do NOT forget your password!** If you do, you **cannot** unlock your files.
 ⚠️ **Be careful** with important files.
 Encrypting means locking them away! *(Don't encrypt the C:\ Drive for example, as it will corrupt Windows!)*
-⚠️ **Your antivirus might check the app** – this is normal!
-Just allow it.
+⚠️ **Your antivirus might check the app** – this is normal, just allow it.